2014-2017 Yoke

 What shock can I use?

-The most common options are the Fox Float and Rockshox SIDLuxe but as long as the shock is a single can 210x55mm you are okay to choose whatever your personal preference is.
+The most common options are the Fox Float DPS and Rock Shox Deluxe but, as long as the shock is a single can 210X55mm, you are free to choose whatever your personal preference is.
 It is also worth asking your local shop that will service the shock if they have a preference.

 What stroke length shock should I use?